telefonicaid/tartare/README.md

 ## Data Driven Testing - Variants
-The concept of Data Driven Testing basically means that a single scenario is executed several times using different input data.
-In our calculator example, we could run the scenario to test the *Add* function with different numbers.
+The concept of Data Driven Testing basically means that a single *scenario* is executed several times using different input data.
+In our calculator example, we could run the *scenario* to test the *Add* function with different numbers.

-Tartare's scenarios accept an extra argument with the set of data to be used in each scenario execution.
+Tartare *scenarios* accept an extra argument with the set of data to be used in each *scenario* execution.
-This argument must be an array of objects, each one containing the properties to be used in each scenario execution.
+This argument must be an array of objects, each one containing the properties to be used in each *scenario* execution.
 Each one of these objects is named a **Variant**.
-Then the scenario function will be invoked as many times as there are variants in the array, passing the variant object to the scenario function as an argument.
+Then the *scenario* function will be invoked as many times as there are *variants* in the array, passing the *variant* object to the *scenario* function as an argument.

-If you include a string property named `desc` in each Variant, it will be used by the reporters to title the Variant.
+If you include a string property named `desc` in each *variant*, it will be used by the reporters to title the *variant*.

 ```javascript
 var steps = require('./steps-library');